-While simulated cyber attacks don’t negatively affect your normal operations, they can highlight deficiencies in your incident response plan in a risk-free way.
+While simulated cyber attacks won’t negatively affect normal business operations, they can highlight deficiencies in your incident response plan in a risk-free way.
 This helpful white paper from EY discusses the importance of cyber security incident simulations and provides some tips for carrying out such exercises with your in-house security teams.

 A computer security incident response team (CSIRT) or computer incident response team (CIRT) is a dedicated team solely responsible for cybersecurity incident response.
-While not every business can afford (or equip) the resources and talent required to form a CSIRT, a team of professionals entirely focused on cyber incident response can make a huge difference — particularly in terms of providing security policy recommendations and training staff in prudent IT practices.
+While not every business can afford (or equip) the resources and talent required to form a CIRT/CSIRT, a team of professionals entirely focused on cyber incident response can make a huge difference — particularly in terms of providing real-time security policy recommendations and training your staff in prudent IT security practices.

 3. Effectively Prioritize Incidents

 Effective cybersecurity incident prioritization is crucial in the development of a more robust incident response (IR) plan.
 Prioritizing incidents involves a clear designation of network outages/security breaches/alerts/issues, so everyone knows which types of security incidents/alerts/issues constitute the need for an urgent response, which incidents can be dealt with less urgently, which alerts to ignore (false positives and false negatives) and the type of response suited for specific incidents/alerts/issues.

 Incident prioritization should encompass an approach that focuses on the potential functional impact of each incident on the organization, and also factors in the recoverability from said incidents.

 For example, while a data breach resulting in access to confidential information is clearly a serious incident, it is not prudent to direct emergency response resources toward recovering.
 This is because once sensitive information has been compromised, there is no way to recover its confidentiality.
 A better incident response action for a data breach is to direct resources towards containing and investigating the incident, and ensuring it is not repeated.